microsoft/Windows-DevRel/Tutorials/winui-local-ai/6-phi-silica.md

 You can run the project:

-1. On the title bar, **Click** on **Debug** > **Start Debugging** OR on your keyboard press **F5** key
+20. On the title bar, **Click** on **Debug** > **Start Debugging** OR on your keyboard press **F5** key
-1. Upload an image
+21. Upload an image
-1. Select a poem type
+22. Select a poem type
-1. Click Generate
+23. Click Generate

 ![Screenshot of app displaying a poem](assets/generate-poem.png)

-1. To stop debugging, **Close** the app window, or **Click** the debug "Stop" button in Visual Studio.
+24. To stop debugging, **Close** the app window, or **Click** the debug "Stop" button in Visual Studio.

 You've configured your app to target ARM64 processors and implemented AI-driven poem generation.
-This setup ensures your app leverages hardware-specific optimizations while integrating AI capabilities through Windows Copilot Runtime APIs.
+This setup ensures your app leverages hardware-specific optimizations while integrating AI capabilities through Windows AI Foundry​ APIs.
 The `AIModelService` handles model availability checks and response generation, while the `MainViewModel` orchestrates UI updates.
 Running the project demonstrates how these components work together to transform image inputs into creative outputs, showcasing the possibility between ARM64 optimization and AI-powered features.

 Next [Image Description](./7-image-description.md)